NoeBerdoz/my-little-rpg-game/README.md

 In Unity, serialization is the process of converting the state of an object into a format that can be stored, transmitted, or saved in the Unity editor.
 This allows you to set the value of the field through the Unity editor interface.

+## Editor

+When selecting an object that is a Prefab, if you modify it it will modify every inheritance, You can duplicate it to make another Prefab with the option, _right click -> Prefabs -> "Unpack completely"_ This option is useful when you want to make unique modifications to a Prefab instance without affecting other instances.

 ## Sprites
 When you edited a sprite, to make it as a template, put it in the Assets/Prefab folder, from the SampleScene list.